-A shopping and entertainment district with innumerable cafes, bars, pubs, hotels, youth hostels, restaurants and shopping malls in the city, it is a popular area for young Malays and tourists.
-Located between Jalan Bukit Bintang, Jalan Pugu and Jalan Sultan Ismail avenues, the atmosphere is rather casual and affordable.
-It is a neighborhood where to stay in Kuala Lumpur if you want to discover Asian cuisine – Chinese, Indian, Malay, Thai, Indonesian – while enjoying great Western brands and the charms of its nightlife.
-But beware, as a popular place for night owls, your street may not be quieter.
+A shopping and entertainment district packed with innumerable cafes, bars, pubs, hotels, youth hostels, restaurants, and shopping malls, Bukit Bintang is a popular area for young Malays and tourists.
+Located between Jalan Bukit Bintang, Jalan Pugu, and Jalan Sultan Ismail avenues, the atmosphere is rather casual and affordable.

 Photo credit: Flickr – Jack Skipworth

-Enclosed on Petaling Street, Chinatown is located west of Bukit Bintang and is, like all over the world, a glittering, colorful neighborhood.
-You will find the famous flea market to glean a thousand and one branded products from major brands (beware, these often come from counterfeiting).
-It is a good area to sleep in Kuala Lumpur, especially to discover Chinese cuisine and it is easy to find a cheap accommodation.
-Don’t miss the Sri Maha Mariamman, the Hindu temple of the city.
-Not far away, stroll to the Perdana Botanical Garden and Kuala Lumpur Orchid Park, a lush green space in the heart of the city with its vast body of water.
+Nestled in Petaling Street, Chinatown is located west of Bukit Bintang and is, as you would expect, a bustling, glittering, and colourful neighbourhood.
+The area is home to the famous flea market where you can treasure hunt through a myriad of ex-brand clothing (beware, these products are often counterfeit).
+This is a good area to stay in Kuala Lumpur, especially if you want to indulge Chinese cuisine and if you’re looking for inexpensive accommodation options.
+At the edge of Chinatown, don’t miss the Sri Maha Mariamman, the oldest Hindu temple in Kuala Lumpur.
+Not far away, stroll in the Perdana Botanical Garden or in the Kuala Lumpur Orchid Park, a lush green space in the heart of the city featuring a vast body of water.

 Photo credit: Flickr – Bruno Vanbesien

-As its name suggests, it’s the Indian neighborhood of Kuala Lumpur.
-Exotic and brightly colored, Little India – or Brickfields – is home to tens of thousands of Indians and Sri Lankans.
-It is a busy area to stay in Kuala Lumpur, sometimes noisy because of the music that is broadcast all day and its affluence.
-To eat cheap South Indian specialties – the cheese naan is law – to do the flower market or go shopping, this is where you have to stay in Kuala Lumpur.
+As its name suggests, Little India is the Indian neighbourhood of Kuala Lumpur.
+Exotic and brightly coloured, Little India – or Brickfields – is home to tens of thousands of Indians and Sri Lankans.
+A rather busy area to stay in Kuala Lumpur, Little India is often crowded and music is often played all day in the area.
+To savour cheap South Indian specialties – the cheese naan is king -, visit the flower market, or go shopping, this is where you should stay in Kuala Lumpur.